 The Board of Directors will ensure support and development of the school leaders as described in this section of Leadership, 3.
 The evaluation process will mirror the timeframe listed in the section above.
 The Board will establish goals with the Executive Director in the first 30 days of his/her contract.
 Then the Board will observe, collect data, and review surveys to ensure the goals are being met.
 Mid-year, a Board member will review the progress of the Executive Director and provide a written evaluation as found in Attachment 6.
 At the end of the year, the Board will discuss the annual evaluation in closed session, referring to any evidence the Executive Director offers to demonstrate that he or she met the goals, and they will discuss the results of the evaluation with the Executive Director, and provide him or her a written evaluation as found in Attachment 6.
 The Executive Director will establish goals with the Principal in the first 30 days of his/her contract.
 Then the Executive Director will observe, meet weekly, collect data, and review surveys to ensure the goals are being met.
-Mid-year, the Executive Director will review the Principal and provide a written evaluation as found in Attachment 6.
-At the end of the year, the Executive Director will establish goals with the Principal in the first 30 days of his/her contract.
-Then the Executive Director will observe, meet weekly, collect data, and review surveys to ensure the goals are being met.
 Mid-year, the Executive Director will review the progress of the Principal and provide a written evaluation as found in Attachment 6.
 At the end of the year, the Executive Director will discuss the annual evaluation results with the Principal referring to any evidence the Principal offers to demonstrate that he or she met the goals, and provide him or her a written evaluation as found in Attachment 6.